ChiuTC/Advanced_Digital_Image_Processing/README.md

 # Advanced_Digital_Image_Processing
-The implementation code for an assignment in the image processing algorithm course, and the resulting image is shown below
+The implementation code for an assignment in the image processing algorithm course, and the resulting image is shown below.
-environment:
-visual studion 2022
+Visual Studio 2022
-OpenCV version: 4.6.0
+OpenCV version: 4.6.0 (Most of the code does't use OpenCV, only use c/c++ to implement the algorithms)
 ## ADIP_1 result:

 ### 1.2.a